tristone13th/lspmark.nvim/README.md

 ## Setup & Usage

-All you need to do is install it using your favorite plugin manager and run the following code after installation:
+All you need to do is installing it using your favorite plugin manager and run the following code after installation:

 ```lua
 require("lspmark").setup()